grygula/DrillMiner/ReadMe.md

 5. Click Load unpacked extension to pop up a file-selection dialog.
 6. Navigate to the directory in which your extension files live, and select it.

-Video walkthru of the installation: https://youtu.be/EFXC6H-TQZA
+Video walkthrough of the installation: https://youtu.be/EFXC6H-TQZA

-Alternatively, you can drag and drop the directory where your extension files live onto [chrome://extensions](chrome://extensions) in your browser to load it.
-If the extension is valid, it'll be loaded up and active right away!

 ## Limitations
-* Prep exam page detection can be tricky, code will look for Re-Submit button, if missing then go to review page and retake one of exam topics_
+* Prep exam page detection can be tricky, code will look for Re-Submit button, if missing then go to review page and retake one of exam topics
-* Extension is in developer mode, it cannot be obtain from Google Store - Chrome can complain about it if extension is enabled
+* Extension is in developer mode, it cannot be obtain from Google Store - Chrome can complain about it

 ## FAQ
 * I see ~~dead people~~ error